Get your kids excited about the environment

 Don’t forget to join us at our annual World O!
 Water Festival.
 It’s a fun event where the whole family can learn about protecting and preserving our area water resources.
 Activities include canoe rides, face painting, animal exhibits, art activities, music, and food.
 Go to www.worldowater.org to find out more about this great event!

-just click for source Watch the videos below for more information about the causes of area water pollution and how you can prevent it in your own neighborhood.
+source Watch the videos below for more information about the causes of area water pollution and how you can prevent it in your own neighborhood.
 These public service announcements were produced by the Nebraska Stormwater Cooperative.

 Here’s some things you can do with your family to prevent stormwater pollution: